 “Your Niche keyword + inurl:guest author”

-The latter is more like spying on your competitors, where they are getting links from through guesting blogging.
+The latter is more like spying on your competitors.
+Where they are getting links through guesting blogging.

-In my opinion, that’s what you should concentrate mostly on because it will help in building quality links faster that will give your blog better search visibility.
+In my opinion, that’s what you should concentrate mostly on.
+Because it will help in building quality links faster which will give your blog better search visibility.

-That’s fine, and a valid advice but in your case, it may not work out as expected.
+That’s fine and valid advice.
+But in your case, it may not work out as expected.

-Instead, start looking for guest post opportunity from bloggers who are just some years into the game or those who are just a bit above you in blogging status.
+Instead, start looking for guest post opportunities from bloggers who are just some years into the game.
+Those who are just a bit above you in blogging status.

-Is a lot easier to have your post accepted by blogs in this category, what you need most at this stage is exposure and not all that massive traffic.
+It is a lot easier to have your post accepted by blogs in this category.
+What you need most at this stage is exposure and not all that massive traffic.

-Fine if you can get that, but instead of chasing that BIG break or influential endorsement, start small and get people’s eyes on your contents is what really matter.
+Fine if you can get that.
+But instead of chasing that BIG break or influential endorsement, start small.
+Getting people’s eyes on your content is what matters at this stage.

-From these smaller blogs, assuming you’re doing a good job with your guest post by writing useful contents, it may open the doors for that river flowing stream you’re looking for.
+From these smaller blogs, assuming you’re doing a good job with your guest post by writing useful content, it may open the doors for that river-flowing stream you’re looking for.

-Not all blogs have visible guest posts guidelines or policy on their blog, but a good rule is to always look for it on the blog before you even consider writing your guest article.
+Not all blogs have visible guest post guidelines or policies on their blog.
+But a good rule is to always look for it on the blog before you even consider writing your guest article.

-And if you can’t find it on the blog, consider reading the last ten published articles on the blog to see what their current articles qualities are.
+And if you can’t find it on the blog, consider reading the last ten published articles to see what their current qualities are.

-Take note of small things like formatting, images, article length, concluding part, subheadings, intro, headlines, etc…
+Take note of small things like formatting, size of images, article length, concluding part, subheadings, intro, headlines, etc.

 Important: Search for posts written by “guest authors” using the blog search box.

-This will give you an idea of what you should write about and what type of post should you come up with and the quality level that are accepted from guest authors
+This will give you an idea of what blog topic you should write about, and the type of post readers engage with most.
+And the content quality accepted by guest authors